marzukia/blog/content/posts/genetic-algorithim-cs.md

 The complete code for this project can be found [here](https://github.com/marzukia/gacs).

-**Note**: I realise using names such as `genes` and `genomes` is a little silly considering this a computer program, but it really is the best way to describe the concept of what it contains.
+**Note**: I realise using names such as `genes` and `genomes` is a little silly considering this a computer program, but it's not really a genetic algorithm without genes.

-For the processes of designing our genetic algorithm, we need to outline the process of how it will attempt to mimic natural selection.
+For the processes of designing our genetic algorithm, we need to outline the process of how it will attempt to mimic the process of natural selection.
 For this particular project, I've structured it as follows:

 1. Specify a 'Goal' which the algorithm will score itself against, for this project our goal is a picture we'd like to re-create.
 2. Convert our goal into a gene which can be used to compare against.